-The first step is to evaluate egg quantity via the combined results of two tests: an Anti-Mullerian Hormone test (done by blood draw), which can be ordered by your OB/GYN or GP.
-Then, a fertility specialist will need to do an Antral Follicle Count using a vaginal ultrasound.
+The first step is to evaluate egg quantity via the combined results of two tests: an Anti-Mullerian Hormone (AMH) test (done by blood draw).
+We will then do an Antral Follicle Count using a vaginal ultrasound.
 The results of these tests will give us a good idea of your ovarian (egg) reserves.
 The ultimate goal is to retrieve 20 to 30 eggs.

 You will use injectable fertility meds (gonadotropins) for about 10 days, to stimulate multiple eggs to mature in your ovaries.
 We’ll teach you how to do these injections in our office, but you can administer the daily injections on your own at home.

-Over the course of two weeks, including the 10 days of injectable medications, you will have four to five different ultrasound visits (30-minutes each), after which you can return to work.
+Over the course of two weeks, including the 10 days of injectable medications, you will have four to five different ultrasound visits (30-minutes each).

-When it is time to retrieve the eggs, you’ll return to the office for a 15-minute Egg Retrieval procedure.
-We use an ultrasound probe to obtain a clear picture of the ovaries and then a specialized needle is inserted through the vaginal wall to retrieve eggs from each follicle.
+When it is time to retrieve the eggs, you’ll return to the office for a 15-minute egg retrieval procedure.
+We use an ultrasound probe to obtain a clear picture of the ovaries.
+Then, a specialized needle is inserted through the vaginal wall to retrieve eggs from each follicle.
 Because you are given mild IV sedation to help you remain calm, alert and pain-free, we recommend taking the rest of the day off.

 For women with a low antral follicle count or an AMH < 1, then it is sometimes necessary to undergoing two cycles of medications and egg retrievals in order to obtain an adequate number of eggs for freezing.